gax1985/NSCC/NSCC/Network Security/Oct. 11th - Network Security.md

 now go back to the switch to figure out where to place the trunk on :

-He has multiple VLANs that have to reach this router, but we have one cable cconnecting them.
+He has multiple VLANs that have to reach this router, but we have one cable connecting them.
 On the switch, we do *trunk*.
 On the router, it needs a different interface for each VLAN.
-We hjave it connected to one interface.
+We have it connected to one interface.
 We can subdivide the interface.
 We are connected to Gig 0/1,

 If we are in a 192.178.30.200 , and we would like to go to the network, what is the ip address of the router?